 7: I went around my city several years in a row and decorated “Beautify in Blue” for the Pain Awareness Month projects.
 My husband and I decorated 4 shelves annually in the Public Library of our town.
 There was a photo of me (*see below) published by USPF, showing just how many boxes they had sent to me for all of the events and advocacy I was doing.

-8: I was awarded their Highest award, “The U.S. Pain Ambassador of the Year Award” for 2016.
+8: I was awarded their Highest award, “The U.S. Pain Ambassador of the Year Award” in February 2017 (for 2016).
 For all of my efforts and work for them, voluntarily and without asking for anything in return.

 10: I was asked to be on the Board of Directors of the U.S. Pain Foundation in October 2017.
-I agreed to do it and started in January of 2018.
-I resigned 8 months later due to finding out about their illegal activities, misuse of funds etc..
+I agreed to do it and started (in name only) January of 2018.
+But I was only officially recognized as a Board Member in March 2018.
+I resigned 6 months later due to finding out about their illegal activities, misuse of funds etc..
 Those things happened before I ever joined their Board of Directors.
 Had I known about any of it, I would not want to ever be associated with any of it.

 11. I was awarded a “Special Tribute” from the Governor of the State of Michigan in 2016 for my efforts to help and advocate for the pain community.